run-ai/runai/runai/ga/README.md

 # Run:AI Gradient Accumulation

-A generic gradient accumulation wrapper for Keras optimizers
+A generic gradient accumulation wrapper for Keras and PyTorch optimizers

 ## References